• Skip to primary navigation

 Heating from frozen will take an extra few minutes to thaw and evaporate all of the retained water.

-How long is cauliflower rice good in the refrigerator?
+How long does cauliflower rice last in the fridge?

-Freshly riced raw cauliflower will last about 3 days in the refrigerator.
+When freshly riced and raw, it will last about 3 days in the refrigerator.
 If it’s cooked, it will last about 4 days.

 Yes, it can be frozen, but the texture will often change a bit once thawed, depending on the size of your ‘grains’.
 You can freeze it raw, blanched or sautéed.